-- Ribbon Secure Telephone Identity (STI) This is a complete call authentication, signing, and verification solution to prevent caller ID spoofing in real-time.
-It is compliant with ATIS-1000082 and RFC8224/8225/8226 that can be deployed in a service provider’s network
+- A complete Ribbon Secure Telephone Identity (STI) solution for caller identity authentication, signing, verification and certificate management that can be deployed within a service provider’s network

-- Reputation Scoring.
-Provides multi-dimensional reputation scores and guidance for call treatment in real-time, on a per-call, basis to mitigate telephony fraud, nuisance, and robocalls.
-Reputation scoring can be provided for call termination in both IP and TDM networks
+- Reputation Scoring service.
+Provides multi-dimensional reputation scores and guidance for call treatment on a real-time, per-call basis for originating and terminating robocall mitigation.
+Reputation scoring can be provided for IP and TDM networks